danielphil/danielphil.github.io/_drafts/floating_point.md

 ### Mantissa sign

 The sign of the mantissa is represented by a single bit: 0 if positive and 1 if negative.
 Separating the sign bit results in the mantissa being stored as an unsigned value instead of requiring the use of two's complement arithmetic.
-Negation of the mantissa only requires the sign bit to be flipped, and the absolute value of a number can be obtained by setting the sign bit to 0.
+Negation of the mantissa only requires the sign bit to be flipped and the absolute value of a number can be obtained by setting the sign bit to 0.
 This also makes floating point numbers symmetric: every positive value also has a corresponding negative one.

 One side effect of this representation is that zero can be either negative or positive!

 ### Exponent

 The exponent is stored as a _biased_ integer number.
 The stored value represents an offset which is subtracted from a constant bias value to give the value of the exponent.
-In the case of a float value, the value of 127 is used as a bias.
+In the case of a `float` value, the value of 127 is used as a bias.

 Given an exponent value $$E$$, it can be encoded into the stored value $$S$$ with a bias of $$B$$ using: